Bill Nye Marries Journalist Liza Mundy in Intimate Outdoor Ceremony - E! Online

 The Science Guy star wed author Liza Mundy last month at the Enid A. Haupt Garden outside the Smithsonian Institute's Castle in Washington, D.C., People reports.

-The bride wore a satin, sleeveless dress—complete with a mermaid hemline, train and sparkly belt—while the groom donned a black tuxedo along with an orange boutonniere on his lapel, his father's cufflinks and, of course, his signature bowtie.
+The bride wore a satin, sleeveless dress—complete with a mermaid hemline, train and beaded belt—while the groom donned a black tuxedo along with an orange boutonniere on his lapel, his father's cufflinks and, of course, his signature bowtie.

 After the couple exchanged vows in front of family and friends and their officiant Star Trek alum Robert Picardo, Nye and Mundy celebrated with a reception, where they had their first dance to Sam Cooke's version of "Wonderful World," People reports.
 (Although, we can only hope the Science Guy theme song was also played at some point in the night.)